raspberrypilearning/explore-a-3d-world/en/step_1.md

 You can follow our [Unity guide](https://projects.raspberrypi.org/en/projects/unity-guide) to install Unity Hub and the Unity Editor for your operating system.

-You may also wish to download the [Unity intro starter package](rpf.io/p/en/explore-a-3d-world-go){:target="_blank"} of assets before starting.
+You may also wish to download the [Unity starter package](https://rpf.io/p/en/explore-a-3d-world-go){:target="_blank"} of assets before starting.

 --- no-print ---